-CHRIST THE KING SCHOOL has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.
+St Mary's Catholic Primary School has an online safety policy which explains how we try to keep pupils

-CHRIST THE KING SCHOOL will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.

 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is Ms Hayley Ayton.
+The school online safety co-ordinator is Ellie Myatt

-At CHRIST THE KING SCHOOL pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+At St Mary's Catholic Primary School, pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
 Children are taught to recognise when they are at risk and how to get help when they need it.
-We regularly remind children of the dangers, support parents with the information they need to monitor their online experience and also, use the support of the Safer Schools team where appropriate.